Dune: Prophecy: Release

-Originally to premiere on the streaming service Max, Dune: Prophecy was rebranded as an HBO Original in July 2024 and was released on Max and HBO on November 17, 2024.
+Originally announced to premiere on the streaming service Max, Dune: Prophecy was rebranded as an HBO Original in July 2024.
+The first season premiered on HBO and Max on November 17, 2024.
+It was released on DVD, Blu-ray, and UHD Blu-ray in May 2025.
+The second season is set to premiere in 2026.

 Reception

-The review aggregator website Rotten Tomatoes reported a 70% approval rating with an average rating of 6.4/10, based on 91 critic reviews.
+The review aggregator website Rotten Tomatoes reported a 65% approval rating with an average rating of 6.4/10, based on 98 critic reviews.
 The website's critics consensus reads, "Grounded by reliably terrific performances from Emily Watson and Olivia Williams, Dune: Prophecy lacks the spice of Denis Villeneuve's films but compensates with addictively perilous palace intrigue."
 Metacritic, which uses a weighted average, assigned a score of 64 out of 100 based on 34 critics, indicating "generally favorable" reviews.

 The premiere of Dune: Prophecy drew 1.2 million U.S. viewers across platforms, with the audience growing another 75% the following day, bringing the total to 2.1 million viewers.

 As of December 19, 2024, the number of viewers surpassed 10 million, when "according to HBO, the premiere episode of the series raked in about 15 million viewers across Max's covered territories".